Wilson Staff: History

 In 1948, then Wilson Sporting Goods President Lawrence Icely provided the financial backing for Patty Berg and Babe Didrikson Zaharias to form the Women’s PGA, predecessor of today's LPGA.

 In 1954 Wilson began producing the Wilson Staff ball which was seen as revolutionary due to its ability to launch up to 40 percent faster than the golf club's head speed.
 In 2005 Wilson Staff claims to be the first golf company to utilize nanotechnology in golf equipment.

 Major championships

 Wilson Staff claims that its line of irons has "more majors won than any other brand."
 Players using Wilson Staff clubs have won a total of 62 majors.

 Sponsorship deals

 In the past, Wilson has had many of the world best golfers under contract, including six-time major winner Nick Faldo and three-time major winner Pádraig Harrington.
 Wilson Staff currently has endorsement deals with many professional golfers who compete on all the major tours.

+Wilson Staff also has sponsorship deals with Brendan Steele, Kevin Tway, Kevin Streelman, Kevin Kisner and Trey Mullinax.